Frequently Asked Questions

 By the end of the ILI, students will be able to:

-- Identify next steps to act on and cultivate their interfaith leadership after the ILI
+- Identify next steps to act on and organize meaningful interfaith programs at their campuses.

 - Believe in their ability to successfully act toward interfaith cooperation.